BradBalderson/TreeMethods/README.md

          [0, 2, 1]]
     dist_mat = dist.pairwise(X)

-Now that we have our distance matrix, we can now use construct a neighbour joining tree, giving some labels for the different
+Now that we have our distance matrix, we can now use it to construct a neighbour joining tree, giving some labels for the different samples:
-samples:

     import numpy
     import TreeMethods.TreeBuild as TB